Norreanea/SmedAnno/README.md

                       --all
 ```

-To Run Specific Steps (e.g., Steps 2, 4, and 6):
+To run specific steps (e.g., Steps 2, 4, and 6):
 ```bash
 ./rna_seq_pipeline.sh --genomeDir /path/to/genomeDir \
                       --rrnaRef /path/to/rrna.fa \